FatemeBameri/subset-selection-algorithms/README.md

 Implementation of a **Minimum Redundancy Constraint sampler** that leverages **GPU acceleration** to enable efficient and scalable subset selection in large feature spaces.
 This is an unofficial implementation inspired by the paper: **Unsupervised surface defect detection using dictionary-based sparse representation**

+### 6. `MRMC.py`
+Implementation of a **Maximum Reduction as Maximum Contribution sampler**.
+This is an unofficial implementation inspired by the paper: **Efficient Core-set Selection for Deep Learning Through Squared Loss Minimization**
 ---

 ## Applications